ibm-cloud-docs/discovery-data/connect.md

 ### Creating users for document level security
 {: #createusersdls}

-You need to create users that match the users available on the source system that {{site.data.keyword.discovery-data_short}} is connecting to, so that they can query with document level security turned on.
-As an administrator, log in to {{site.data.keyword.discovery-data_short}}.
-Then, create users that match the users available on your source or connected to the LDAP server used on your source system:
+You must create users that match the users available on the source system that {{site.data.keyword.discovery-data_short}} is connecting to so that they can query with document level security turned on:

+1. As an administrator, log in to {{site.data.keyword.discovery-data_short}}.
+1. Create users who match the users available on your source or who are connected to the LDAP server used on your source system:

    - To create users individually, see [Managing users](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/zen/admin/users.html).
     For each user who you want to access query results, you need to add users, following this procedure.
 The username must match the username that the source uses.
     {: note}
    - To connect to an LDAP server that the source is using, see [Connecting to your LDAP server](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/zen/admin/ldap.html).

+### Associating users with an instance
+{: #associateusersdls}

-Next, you need to associate the users you created with a {{site.data.keyword.discovery-data_short}} instance.
-To associate users with an instance:
+Next, you need to associate the users you created with a {{site.data.keyword.discovery-data_short}} instance:

 1. Click the main-menu icon in the upper-left corner, and click **My instances** > **Provisioned instances**.
 1. Hover over the instance you want to add users to.
 When you hover over your chosen instance, an expandable menu icon appears on the right side of the instance.